Coupling of plasmons to the two-magnon continuum in antiferromagnets: Plasmon self-energy following from the magneto-optic interaction

 Here $B$ is a phenomological coupling strength.
+In a half-filled single-band Hubbard model with hopping $t$ and on-site interaction $U$ it is given by $B={4t^2}/{(U-\hbar\omega)a^2}$ \cite{canaliTheoryRamanScattering1992, shastryTheoryRamanScattering1990}.
 Firstly, we note that this interaction is quadratic in electric field, which is typically small and thus we expect this interaction to be weaker.
-Introducing the Holstein-Primakoff operators, Fourier transforming and applying the Bogoliboiv transformation, the interaction becomes
+Introducing the Holstein-Primakoff operators, Fourier transforming and applying the Bogoliubov transformation, the interaction becomes